NVIDIA/TensorRT/samples/opensource/sampleSSD/README.md

 The sampleSSD sample builds a network based on a Caffe model and network description.
 For details on importing a Caffe model, see [Importing A Caffe Model Using The C++ Parser API](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#import_caffe_c).
 The SSD network has few non-natively supported layers which are implemented as plugins in TensorRT.
 The Caffe parser can create plugins for these layers internally using the plugin registry.

+This sample can run in FP16 and INT8 modes based on the user input.
+For more details, see [INT8 Calibration Using C++](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#optimizing_int8_c) and [Enabling FP16 Inference Using C++](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#enable_fp16_c).
+The sample selects the entropy calibrator as a default choice.
+The `CalibrationMode` parameter in the sample code needs to be set to `0` to switch to the Legacy calibrator.

 For details on how to build the TensorRT engine, see [Building An Engine In C++](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#build_engine_c).
 After the engine is built, the next steps are to serialize the engine and run the inference with the deserialized engine.
 For more information about these steps, see [Serializing A Model In C++](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#serial_model_c).

 ### Verifying the output